Introduction to the Article(you can also skip to the main article)

 Many of the laws, through minimal imagination, I could see how they came into effect.
-The very last one -- one that applied to LAC -- I could not easily come up with a reason why it would have been enacted.
+The very last one — one that applied to LA County — I could not easily come up with a reason why it would have been enacted.
 This law stated that, within the borders of Los Angelas County, the wearing and possesion of a Zoot Suit was prohibited.

 (The zoot suit can be described as the combination of: baggy legged, narrow at the ankle cuff, navel high pants; a short tie accompanying a button up shirt; a knee length narrow at the hips and very wide at the sholders suit coat; suspenders; very flashy shoes; and often either a fedora w/feather of varying lengths or, more commonly, a tando hat w/feather of varying lengths.)

 I found this interesting, especially since Los Angelas has so many residents walking its streets wearing suits.
-A few years back, I -- myself an off and on resident -- was one of them.
-Albeit, they and myself were not wearing zoot suits, but what would fall into the broader catagory of business suit (fitted straight legged pants usually worn with a belt, less often suspenders; a button up shirt worn with a medium to long tie; fitted suit coat that comes down no farther than the bottom of the buttocks; conservative shoes; occasionally a waist coat -- a.k.a. a vest; and in the rare occasion that a hat is worn, such as in my case, it is usually a fedora or similar style w/no feather at all or a couple or three very short feathers).
+Albeit, they were not wearing zoot suits, but suits that would fall into the broader catagory of business suit (fitted straight legged pants usually worn with a belt, less often suspenders; a button up shirt worn with a medium to long tie; fitted suit coat that comes down no farther than the bottom of the buttocks; conservative shoes; occasionally a waist coat — a.k.a. a vest; and in the rare occasion that a hat is worn, such as in my case, it is usually a fedora or similar style w/no feather at all or a couple or three very short feathers).

 Made curious by this peculiar law, I set out to find out the reasoning.
 In my research I came across a number of articles and memos from the press, the military, and interested individuals.
 Below is the compilation of those articles which I have cut-and-pasted together, rearranged, added to, and further edited.
 I'm forwarding it to you all in the belief that a few of you might be interested in the events detailed below.
-Additionally, two neo-swing songs that you all are familiar with deal with these events -- a fact I did not know until after I had originally began researching the above mentioned LAC statute.
+Additionally, two neo-swing songs, that you all are familiar with, deal with these events — a fact I did not know until after I had originally began researching the above mentioned LA County statute.
 For those interested, and who ask for it, I also have a few of the above mentioned press articles and military memos that I can forward to you.

 What is known as the "Zoot Suit Riots" occurred between the gangs of predominantly black and Mexican youths who were at the forefront of the zoot-suit subculture, and the predominantly white American servicemen stationed along the Pacific coast.
 On the night of June 3, 1943, eleven sailors on shore leave stated that they were attacked by a group of Mexican pachucos.
 In response to this, a group of over 200 uniformed sailors chartered 20 cabs and charged into the Mexican American community in East Los Angeles.
 Any zoot suiter was fair game.
 On this and the following nights, many a zoot suiters were beaten by this mob and stripped of their clothes, their zoot suits, on the spot.
 Nine sailors were arrested during these disturbances, not one was charged with any crime.
 On the following nights of June 4th and 5th, the uniformed servicemen (by this time the sailors had been joined by soldiers and marines) again invaded East Los Angeles, marching abreast down the streets, breaking into bars and theaters, and assaulting anyone in their way.
 Not one was arrested by the Police or the Sheriff.
 In fact, the servicemen were portrayed in the local press as heroes stemming the tide of the "Mexican Crime Wave."
 During the nights of June 6th and 7th, these scenes were again repeated.
 Time Magazine later reported that, "The police practice was to accompany the caravans of soldiers and sailors in police cars, watch the beatings and jail the victims."
 Police arrested over 600 Chicano youths without cause and labeled the arrests 'preventive' action.
 Los Angelenos cheered on the servicemen and their civilian allies."
 Finally, at midnight on June 7th, the military authorities moved to stop the rioting of their personnel, and Los Angeles was declared off limits for all military personnel.